dineshgaglani/testtoolsrepo/InterviewPractice/tigera/readme.md

 Starting a container for the image: \
 docker run -p 8000:8000 tigeraassignmentimage

-Running the test: \
-pip install requests \
-cd tigeraassignment \
-python testjokeapi

-On the host machine shell, type the below lines \
+To run the blackbox test, on the host machine shell, type the below lines \
 pip install pytest
 pytest testjokeapi.py